 Thirty-four TMC member fleet and service provider members responded to TMC’s fourth “Fleet & Service Provider Average Standard Repair Time (SRT) Survey,” which was administered in the second half of 2022.
 The purpose of the study was to aid in establishing baseline repair times that will improve shop productivity and profitability.
-This is the third year that TMC has conducted the survey, providing a three-year comparison of year-to-year SRT data.
+This is the fourth year that TMC has conducted the survey, providing a three-year comparison of year-to-year SRT data.

 The survey was based on Vehicle Maintenance Reporting Standards (VMRS) making it easier to aggregate repair times.
 Participants were asked to provide the time in hours to install specific parts or to perform needed labor in their facilities, not the rates that participants necessarily charge their customers.